Michael Sobolev is a behavioral scientist with a focus on technology, behavior change, and health.

-Current research interests include design of behavioral technology, behavior change and digital nudging, digital and mobile health, and behavioral data science.
+Current research interests include behavioral design of technology, behavior change and digital nudging, mobile health (mHealth), and behavioral data science.

 The secret to happiness is low expectations and a good cup of coffee.